Nodlik/StPageFlip/README.md

 * Has a simple api and flexible configuration
 * Compatibility with mobile devices
 * Support landscape and portrait screen mode
+* Supports soft and hard page types (only in HTML mode)
 * No additional libraries

 Demo and docs: https://nodlik.github.io/StPageFlip/